danisla/cloud-endpoints-controller/README.md

 ### Full OpenAPI Spec

-1. Create a CloudEndpoint resource like the example below:
+1. Create a CloudEndpoint resource like one of the examples below:

+#### Full OpenAPI Spec

 ```sh
 PROJECT=$(gcloud config get-value project)